tfedor/datamodeler/README.md

 - support for drawing logical models in the Barker notation, including XOR relationships and ISA hierarchy
 - automatic diagram layout, which ensures that equivalent diagrams are displayed in the same way
+- save to local storage to preserve your work
 - marking mode, used to mark incorrect parts of the diagram
 - import and export to JSON, which may also be used to compare models as strings
-- import of Oracle SQL Developer Data Modeler Design, in form of zip file
+- import of Oracle SQL Developer Data Modeler Design, in form of a zip file
 - support for multiple diagrams on one page
 - tutorial for new users
 - option to set up permissions and restrict certain functionality (e.g. export and import, which can not be used during exams)